 No pricing info available

-Mesogeios Dialysis Center, located in Kato Kalesia, Heraklion, Greece offers patients Kidney Dialysis procedures among its total of 1 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Kidney Dialysis procedures at Mesogeios Dialysis Center, as all prices are available on request only.
-There are many specialists available at the Clinic, with 5 in total, and they are accredited by ISO 9001:2008
+Mesogeios Dialysis Center, can be found in Kato Kalesia, Heraklion, Greece and offers its patients Kidney Dialysis procedures as well as 1 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Kidney Dialysis procedures at Mesogeios Dialysis Center.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 5 in total, and Mesogeios Dialysis Center is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?